-eyeDOCS optometric clinics is proud to be the only provincially certified Night Vision Testing site in the Ottawa area.
+eyeDOCS is proud to be the only provincially certified Night Vision Testing site in the Ottawa area.
 Candidates for the OPP, Ottawa Police and certain other law enforcement agencies are sometimes required to successfully complete a Night Vision Assessment during their application process.

 The assessment takes approximately 20 minutes to complete and involves identifying letters on specially developed test charts under controlled lighting conditions.

 What is Night Vision Testing?

 It is easy to take for granted how vision correction has progressed over the past few decades.
 Once upon a time, focusing problems such as: near sightedness, far sightedness, astigmatism, and presbyopia could only be corrected by using glasses.
 Eventually, new innovations and discoveries gave new options.
 The development of contact lenses allowed all of us a chance to see the world clearly without changing our appearance or hindering our sports and activities.

 Despite their versatility though, contact lenses (and glasses for that matter) have never been considered to be a viable way for people in certain fields of work to correct their vision.
 Glasses can be broken or knocked off during physical scuffles.
 Contact lenses could conceivably fall out at inopportune times or become contaminated in certain environments.
 Young people who aspired to be firefighters, or police officers were told in no uncertain terms that if their natural vision was not nearly perfect, they would have to seek other career options.